smheffron/CS4330-Final-Project/README.md

 ## Classes

 #### Java
-* Has fields and methods, can use instance variable or class variables (Static).
-Can have modifiers such as public, private, static, final, abstract.
+* Has fields and methods,instance variables, class variables (Static).
+* Java classes can have modifiers such as public, private, static, final, abstract in order to limit access
-* Uses constructor that is of the same name as the name of the class.
-Initial letters should be capitalized.
-Called using the “new” keyword”.
+* Uses a constructor that is of the same name as the name of the class.
+The constructor is called using the “new” keyword”.
-* The information sent to the constructor is used to set the fields of the class
+* The information sent to the constructor is used to initialize the fields of the class
 ```Java
 public Actor(String first, String last)
 {